 Lost income from an accident or illness does not help when expenses are growing.
-Learn how short tem disability insurance works in Michigan.
+Learn how short-term disability insurance works in Michigan.

 - Application forms and benefit amounts

-In order to become a policyholder and be eligible to file a claim you must first complete a policy application form.
+In order to become a policyholder and be eligible to file a claim you must first complete an application form.
 A licensed agent will record answers to questions about annual income, and medical history, and submit the application to the issuing company.

 Applying for short-term disability benefits requires the filing of a claims form.
 Download the claims form from the issuing company’s website.
 Complete the section about personal information, have your doctor certify the medical reason for the claim, and your employer certify that you are not working and earning an income.

 MI does have state mandated benefits.
 Individual short-term disability in Michigan provides income replacement for policyholders who are unable to perform the primary duties of their full-time occupation due to a covered accident or illness.
 That long sentence is unpacked to provide a simpler explanation of each component: income replacement, disability definition, and qualifying medical conditions.

 Short-term disability benefits are defined using three terms: monthly amount, elimination period, and payment duration.
 Your policy can replace up to 2/3 of your income or $5,000 per month – whichever is less.
 Claims payments may last up to 24 months if you remain incapacitated that long.
 You can select from of range of elimination periods to optimize the claims payments received and premiums paid.

 Claims payments are made directly to the insured unless they specify otherwise.
 Claims are paid in addition to other insurance you may have with other insurance companies.
 The contract is guaranteed renewable, and portable.
 This means that your coverage will be there when needed.